 If the extent of damage is too severe and impossible for flight crews to mitigate, the pilots will immediately land the aircraft at the next safest possible destination.

-How Far Can a Plane Fly With One Engine?
+How Far a Plane Can Fly With One Engine

 Twin engine planes that can fly with one engine have an ETOPS (Extended-range twin-engine Operational Performance Standards) certification.